Rate of Last Resort (RoLR) replaces Alberta's RRO

 Is the Rate of Last Resort for both electricity and gas?

-No, the Rate of Last Resort is only for regulated electricity, so regulated natural gas isn’t affected by these regulation changes.
+No, the Rate of Last Resort only applies to regulated electricity.
+Regulated natural gas isn’t affected by these changes.

 Will my regulated natural gas rate be affected?